blambov/cassandra/Trie_memtable_next.md

 - Implement directly-stored content and adjust cell-level trie to make it fully off-heap.

-- Try putting the upserters etc. in the InMemoryTrie itself.
-Or a mutator class that we make on top of it (which could also hold the ApplyState).
-  - Maybe this leaves room for extending that mutator?

 Maybe:
 - `hasPrecedingState`/`hasSucceedingState` flag on range cursors (including sets)